FraTesta/experimental_ws/src/final_assignment/README.md

 ```
 roslaunch final_assignment start.launch ui:=true
 ```
-Now you should see two terminal windows:
+Now you should see two new terminal windows:
 One for the User Interface
 ```
 ******************************